How to Prevent that Bonus From Destroying Your Budget

 • Miscellaneous

-If money has been tight, it’s likely that I’ll choose to divy up the bonus money between pet care, medical bills, and our clothing funds.
+If money has been tight, it’s likely that I’ll choose to divy up the bonus money between pet care, medical bills, and our clothing funds, just knowing that we will probably need those things more than anything else on the list.
 Also, if we’ve seen some additional home improvement needs, then I’ll add a little there as well.
-Of course, your funds will likely be different than ours, so take a look at what matters most to you and your family.
+Of course, you funds will likely be different than ours, so take a look at what matters most to you and your family.

-Step 3: Pay off Debt or Add to Emergency Savings Fund
+Step #3: Pay off Debt or Add to Emergency Savings

-All that to say that, in our case, it’s much better for us to allocate the “bonus” money to essential needs and specific funds BEFORE we choose to pay of debt or add to our general savings account.
+All that to say that, in our case, it’s much better for us to allocate the “bonus”. money to essential needs and specific funds BEFORE we choosing debt payoff or general savings.

 Of course, we all function differently.
-If you can pay down debt or add to savings account without the temptation of revisiting that money, then by all means do so!
+If you can pay down debt or add to your savings account without the temptation of revisiting that money, then by all means, do so!

 In our case, we no longer regret the extra income.
 In fact, we celebrate that we can allocate it to the areas of our budget that have been underfunded and make life easier for ourselves over the months and years to come.
 That’s a great reason to celebrate!